 - Be on an incarcerated individual's approved visitor list

-- Have a JPay account (you will need the incarcerated individual's DOC Number to start an account)
+- You will need the individual's DOC Number to start an account.

 - Have internet access*